MortenHoustonLudvigsen/KarmaTestAdapter/index.md

 * The file and position of each test is registered, so that the Test Explorer in Visual Studio can link to the source code for the test.

 * Source maps in test files are used to find the position of tests.
-So if, for example, a test is written in Typescript and the compiled javascript file contains a source map the test explorer will link to the typescript file.
+So if, for example, a test is written in Typescript and the compiled JavaScript file contains a source map the test explorer will link to the typescript file.

 * The stack trace of a failed test is shown as a list of function names that link to the relevant line and file.
 As with the position of of tests, source maps are used to link to the original source.